websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/osgi-and-modularity.md

 It depends on one artifact: the Liferay release API JAR.
 It is a large JAR packed with Liferay, Bnd, and OSGi artifacts associated with the Liferay product release.

 The module's name is *Acme R9U2 API*.
-Its symbolic name--a name that ensures uniqueness--is `com.acme.r9u2.api`.
+Its symbolic name---a name that ensures uniqueness---is `com.acme.r9u2.api`.
 Its semantic version is declared next, and its package is *exported*, which means it's made available to other modules.
 This module's package is just an API other modules can implement.

 Finally, there's the Java class, which in this case is an interface: